10 Simple Ways to be More Productive at Work

 - Cut one-to-ones to 45 minutes too: “I’ve reduced my standard time for 1-to-1s with my people.
 We seem to get through as much and leave as satisfied.”

-- 321zero: The is the system I used to solve my email overload and have described here.
+- 321zero: This is the system I used to solve my email overload and have described it here.
 Open your inbox only three times a day, set a timer for 21 minutes and reduce your inbox to zero emails.
-Not everybody used the system exactly like that but the core points (only checking your inbox a handful of time a day and dealing with emails promptly) enabled some to say “I’ve got my email cracked.”
+Not everybody used the system exactly like that but the core points (only checking your inbox a handful of times a day and dealing with emails promptly) enabled some to say “I’ve got my email cracked.”

 - Eat 4 frogs: This is the old Ivy Lee method.
-At the end of each day write down the four most important tasks to complete the next day, in order.
+At the end of each day, write down the four most important tasks to complete the next day.
 And do those before you do anything else, including email.
 (Frogs because they are chewy tasks that you tend to avoid “eating”.)

 - Don’t send that email: On the first day of the Programme, we covered the Chimp Paradox and how our initial emotional reaction doesn’t get the best results.
 “A couple of times this week I’ve written an email response and then thought ‘hang on, that’s my Chimp talking’.
 I haven’t sent it, and so have avoided escalating an issue.”

 - Time for me: Each participant chooses a buddy to work with throughout the programme.
 “That meeting with my buddy is the one time I get to put myself first, talk openly and build each other’s confidence.”